-- ACEH has requested a SVE System Start-Up Report to be submitted by March 10, 2008.
-SES recommends that the SVE be installed and operated in February 2008 to remove source area subsurface contamination and move the site toward regulatory closure. - Quarterly groundwater monitoring of site wells should be continued to monitor the stability of the contaminant plume. - Required Electronic Data Format uploads should continued to be made to the GeoTracker database, and electronic copies of technical reports should be uploaded to ACEH's ftp system. - Reimbursement requests should continue to be submitted under the State of California Petroleum UST Cleanup Fund.
+- ACEH requested a SVE System Start-Up Report be submitted by March 10, 2008; however, implementation of SVE remediation has been delayed indefinitely by the property owner due to financial/personal considerations.
+The delay has been verbally approved by the ACEH case officer Mr. Jerry Wickham, who has requested to be kept apprised of the situation every 6 months. - Quarterly groundwater monitoring conducted since August 1997 has adequately shown the groundwater and contaminant trends and; therefore, SES recommends this site be monitored on a semi-annual basis. - Required Electronic Data Format uploads should continued to be made to the GeoTracker database, and electronic copies of technical reports should be uploaded to ACEH's ftp system. - Reimbursement requests should continue to be submitted under the State of California Petroleum UST Cleanup Fund.
 In the event the property is sold, the current Responsibility Party will coordinate with the new Responsibility Party to transfer Tank Fund eligibility.